The Sculpture Garden Opens on May 10th & 11th

 It is an amazing building, and very old.
 It is something of a Tardis which makes it a unique gallery space to display interior artworks and drawings. it is now open on Fridays and Saturdays.

 Matriarch 11 inches tusk to tail, a bronze edition of 15, at the Ashburton gallery.
 Child is smaller and there are 3 others in the current family.

 A WORLD AWAY.

 Some time ago I was visited by the wonderful warm-hearted and enthusiastic Lise Cormier.

 Lise is the Chief Executive of Montréal International Mosaïculture and she made me a very interesting proposal.......

 She came with the Director of Montréal Botanical Garden, Gilles Vincent and Ginette Marotte, the Vice Mayor to commission a contemporary horse sculpture for Mosaïculture 2013. www.mosaiculture.ca

-Here is the mare with another horse comissioned by a private client from New Orleans patiently waiting for the shippers in May.
+Here is the mare, with another horse commissioned by a private client from New Orleans, patiently waiting for the shippers last May.
 They turned out so similar that they could have been related.